 Only when you have figured out the basic information can you seek the ultimate solution for your journey.

 - Contact your airlines beforehand for any necessary documents and reserve your flight, as well as check the price for carrying your pets on the flight.
-Don’t wait till last minutes
+Don’t wait till the last minutes

 – Though it is not a requirement, it is advisable to get an import permit from the Vietnamese Government before the flight to avoid any delays at the airport